Restaurants*

 Bemelman's Bar: The spot to drink a $26 martini.

 Two Wheels: Always fresh counter-service Vietnamese.
-The worht-trying crepes are served like tacos.
+The worth-trying crepes are served like tacos.

 East Village